IMCS-Bioinformatics/HiCCliqueGraphs/topologicalElements/README.md

 ## C3 and S(k) calculation
 Notebook compareDatasets.ipynb demonstrates the calculation of C3 and S(k), and creates images to compare C3 and S(k) of 3 datasets.
 It also creates a csv file with C3 and S(k) counts for 3 datasets

+## Usage
+These scripts are used in other directories to find topological elements (C3, Supports)